Ehidiamhen/Ehidiamhen/README.md

 I am a Frontend Developer from Nigeria

-- :telescope: I’m a Software Engineer and contributing to the frontend for building web applications.
+- :telescope: I’m a Software Engineer contributing to the frontend and building web applications.

 - :chains: Exploring Blockchain Technology.